Los Angeles Wrongful Death Lawyer

 Losing a loved one brings an immense amount of pain for a family.
 Knowing that your loved one’s death could have been avoided only makes that pain worse.
 Although nothing can undo the loss your family has been through, you may be able to demand a sense of justice in the form of financial compensation.

-For over 50 years, the wrongful death lawyers in Los Angeles of Custodio & Dubey LLP have advocated for families who have lost loved ones in tragic but preventable accidents.
+For over 50 years, the Los Angeles wrongful death lawyers of Custodio & Dubey LLP have advocated for families who have lost loved ones in tragic but preventable accidents.
 We know that the emotional and financial burden of a loved one’s passing can put a serious strain on a family.
 We do everything we can to help relieve this stress and guide families through this difficult time.

-Our attorneys have a proven track record of obtaining millions of dollars in compensation for our clients in wrongful death claims.
+Our personal injury attorneys have a proven track record of obtaining millions of dollars in compensation for our clients in wrongful death claims.
 Our team is available 24 hours a day, seven days a week to answer your questions and explain your legal options.
-Contact our firm now for a free consultation.
+Contact our firm now for a free and confidential consultation.

 What Do You Have to Prove in a Wrongful Death Case?